Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Abstract

 \section{Abstract}

-In this paper, the gradient estimate and the log-Harnack inequality for the stochastic partial differential equation with reflection and driven by multiplicative noises are mainly investigated.
-To our purposes, the penalization method and the comparison principle for stochastic partial differential equations are adopted.
-We also apply the log-Harnack inequality to the study of the strong Feller property, uniqueness of invariant measures, the entropy-cost inequality, and some estimates of the transition density relative to its invariant measure.
+We mainly investigate the log-Harnack inequality for the reflected stochastic partial differential equation driven by multiplicative noises based on the gradient estimate of the associated Markov semigroup.
+To do it, the penalization method and the comparison principle for stochastic partial differential equations are adopted.
+As its applications, we also establish the entropy-cost inequality and study some important estimates of the transition density relative to its invariant measure.